t-net/roman-numerals-workshop/README.md

 mvn clean install
 ```

-## Running Locally:
+## Running locally (Spring Boot solutions):
 ```
 mvn spring-boot:run
 ```

-## Arabic to Roman
+## Arabic to Roman numerals

-Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M. They range from 1 to 3999.
+Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M. They range from 1 to 3999 (for the simplicity of this exercise).

 | Arabic |   Roman    |
 |:------:|:----------:|